cran-task-views/Optimization/Optimization.md

     Broyden-Fletcher-Goldfarb-Shanno (BFGS) and limited memory BFGS
     (L-BFGS) methods.
 Most internal parameters can be set through the calling interface.
+-   `r pkg("n1qn1")` provides an R port of the `n1qn1` optimization procedure ported from Scilab, a quasi-Newton BFGS method without constraints.
 -   `r pkg("stochQN")` provides implementations of
     stochastic, limited-memory quasi-Newton optimizers, similar in
     spirit to the LBFGS.
 It includes an implementation of online LBFGS,